7 Reasons to Invest in Property in Nottingham and Where to Buy

-Over 50 nationally recognised companies have selected Nottingham as their national headquarters, this includes the likes of:
+Other companies that have selected Nottingham as their national headquarters, include:

-The financial and business services sector employs over 126,000 people and is home to businesses such as HD decisions and TDX group.
-One of the UK’s administrative centres, companies like KPMG, Deloitte and Browne Jacobson have a significant presence, boosting the city’s appeal to companies of similar stature.
+Nottingham’s financial and business services sector employs over 126,000 people.
+It is also home to companies such as HD Decisions and TDX group.
+One of the UK’s administrative centres, organisations like KPMG, Deloitte and Browne Jacobson have a significant presence.
+Therefore boosting the city’s appeal to companies of similar stature.

-And for you as a potential property investor, these facts indicate a stable and growing rental market with a huge potential for great returns in the coming years.
+With a range of high-profile employers, Nottingham presents investors with a stable and growing rental market.
+That is to say, a huge potential for great returns in the coming years.